spencer741/ibm-carbon-hud/README.md

+## Notice:
-Notice: This project is **not** ready for production use.
+I have seen increased traffic on this repository recently and have decided work towards the goal of releasing this.
+This project is **not** ready for production use yet.
 Migration to TypeScript, finishing core features, and more testing are still in the works.
+Stay tuned.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).